Dave McErlean late try hero in Horowhenua-Kāpiti club rugby win

 Playing alongside whānau created memories.
 McErlean said he was considering retiring from rugby, but the prospect of playing alongside is son Preston could see him return next year.

-Preston, 17, was an up-and-coming front row forward who planned to play for Foxton next year after finishing school.
+Preston, 17, is an up-and-coming front-row forward who planned to play for Foxton next year after finishing school.

-“He’s played a couple of games for the Bs, but we’ve never played together,” he said.
+“He’s played a couple of games for the Bs, but we’ve never played together,” McErlean said.

 The usually golf green-like surface at Levin Domain turf had turned quickly to mud due to significant rainfall that morning and the night before.